devporter007/pXacht/README.md

 ### PS: You need to register "pxacht" protocol in your OS which points to xAcht Daemon for this to work(--mpd is the arguement on which daemon listens on for input).

+UPDATE : REGISTRY FILE ADDED IN RELEASE, PLEASE CHANGE THE DIRECTORY OF xacht.exe in THE REG BEFORE APPENDING IT TO YOUR REGISTER.